Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 **HIGEST POTENTIAL**
 - What might your breakthrough achievement be?
-	- Systematics and F
+	- Compossible eco-credits

 **CENTRAL SIGNIFICANCE**
 - What do you feel is the central significance of what you are attempting?

-**PLACE IN THE FIELD**
+	- Systematics and Friston blankets make things possible

 **MINIMUM REQUIREMENT**
 - What is the minimum result you would like?
+	- Better forms of capital and currency

 **ISSUES IN SOCIETY**
 - What in society supplies the ground for your research?
+	- Capital is down stream from value creation
+	-